Lamja Parshuram: Accolades

 Kangabam Tomba won the Best Actor Award for his role in the film at the 1st Manipur State Film Awards 1984.

 Soundtrack

 Aribam Syam Sharma composed the soundtrack for the film and Khuraijam Phulendra Singh wrote the lyrics.
 The movie has four songs sung by Aheibam Syam Sharma, Chongtham Kamala, Khun Joykumar and Kshetrimayum Rashi.
-The gramophone records were done by H.M.V.
+The gramophone records were done by His Master's Voice.